chrisbello2023/kind_bot/README.md

 4. Run the Me_Bot.ipynb file and you can play with the bot at the bottom!

 NOTE - Actively seeking collaborators for fun side projects like this.
-If you're itnerested, please drop me a mail at smadan@mit.edu
+If you're itnerested, please drop me a mail at chris.tundebello@gmail.com

 ## For wechat user:
 Wechat chat history is save in SQLite Database, therefore you need to export from you Phone.